These closures are from Mar 1, 2023 and extending until July 15, 2023.

 There are several restaurants in the Valley that unfortunately all tend to be expensive with only fair-quality food offerings.
 Locals favorites are the Degnan’s Deli in Yosemite Village (reasonably priced sandwhiches but little else) or the Mountain Room Restaurant (good American fare dinner) at Yosemite Lodge.
 The Yosemite Lodge Bar has cold sandwhiches, soup and chili, and has a large fireplace that is lit during the colder months (November – March).
 Just outside the park dining favorites are the Priest Station Cafe, in Groveland,CA or the Whoa Nellie Deli, at the Mobil gas station, in Lee Vining,Ca (both off the Hwy 120).

 Internet is available throughout the Valley, but can be very poor in season when many people are using the aging network.
-Cell service is provided only by ATT and Verizon in the Valley (as of 2019 there are reports of spotty cell service for T-Mobile).
+Cell service is provided only by ATT and Verizon in the Valley (some spotty cell service for T-Mobile).
 If you are staying in El Portal, Wawona, Forresta, or Yosemite West (limited service at the top of the development) only Verizon offers service.
 Yosemite Village, Yosemite Lodge, and Wawona offer solid ATT and Verizon service.

 Anchor maintenance in America is provided by motivated locals.
 When it comes to Yosemite bigwalls, the challenges of climbing bigwalls are so great that few climbers take time to perform needed maintenance.Your help is needed!
 Since 1997, several thousand of bolts have been replaced, but still only a few of the most popular bigwalls have entirely modern anchor equipment.
 Free replacement bolts are sometimes available throught the ASCA.
 If you’re climbing on anything other than the 5-10 most popular climbs, plan on bringing a bolt kit just in case.